 What is Reading In the Disciplines?

-Reading In the Disciplines is a one-credit, pass/fail course, attached to a parent-course, designed specifically to help you develop your abilities to deal successfully with the readings and lecture material in that parent-course.
+Reading In the Disciplines is a one-credit, pass/fail discussion course attached to a parent-course, designed specifically to help you develop your abilities to deal successfully with the readings and lecture material in that parent-course.

 How does Reading In the Disciplines work?

 Collaboration is the key to successful Reading In the Disciplines group work.
-You meet once a week with a small group of fellow students and a trained Reading In the Disciplines undergraduate teaching assistant to go over class readings, notes, and handouts.
+You meet once a week with a small group of fellow students and a trained Reading In the Disciplines undergraduate peer facilitator to go over class readings and lecture material.

 What can Reading In the Disciplines offer you?